mmbman/Katagiri/1979-06-09-Fukanzazengi-Talk-1.md

 #### 46:44

 So Dogen says, “Do not think good or bad, right and wrong,” because we have to regulate the mind, which is characterized by attachment to one of two extreme ideas.
 That is mind.
 That's why we shouldn't attach to good or bad, right and wrong, or neutral.
-That means the practice of [egolessness](glossary#egolessness); selflessness.
+That means the practice of [*egolessness*](glossary#egolessness); selflessness.

-If your mind really attaches to good or bad or neutral, immediately there are thoughts, views, or wishes, and thoughts, views, wishes create the dualistic world.
+If your mind really attaches to good or bad or neutral, immediately there are thoughts, views, or wishes.
+And thoughts, views, wishes create the dualistic world.
 Some go this way, some go that way; always going back and forth.
-And sometimes – stop it.
-But even though you stop for a while, you cannot stop always.
-So you start to move, to the right, to the left.
+And sometimes, [stopping].
+[But] even though you can stop for a while, you cannot stop always.
+So you start to move, to the right, to the left again.
 That is the dualistic world.

 Finally, you don't know *what* to do; and in your life you are really disappointed.
 That is what is called *dullness*.
 Dullness is sort of completely sinking into the bottom of the ocean.
-On the other hand, there is *distraction*.
+Or on the other hand, there is *distraction*.
 Dogen Zenji says distraction is that your mind is scattering in all directions.
-Even though you sit down here, your mind is going to Japan, to India, to Europe, and all over.
+Even though you sit down here, your mind is going to Japan, to India, to Europe, and [all over].
 That is distraction.
-And finally, you don't know what to do.
-Whatever kind of [delusion](glossary#delusion), either dullness or distraction, both distract your activities.
-Then within your life, settling yourself in the self is very difficult.
+So finally, you don't know what to do.
+Whatever kind of [delusion](glossary#delusion), either dullness or distraction, both distract your activities, [...] your life.
+Settling yourself in the self is very difficult.

 So finally, we have to practice regulating the mind.
-That regulating of the mind is the practice of egolessness.
+That regulating of the mind is the practice of *egolessness*.

 But how can you practice egolessness?
-Dogen Zen Master says, if you really simply forget your body and mind, you throw away yourself into the heart of Buddha.
+Dogen Zen Master says, “If you really simply forget your body and mind, you should throw away yourself into the house of Buddha.”
 That means, you should throw yourself away to something.
 That *to something* is to your object.
 But this object is not merely an object, this [object] is the house of the Buddha.

 So first of all, if you want to deal with this book [for example], you have to throw away yourself into this book.
 But this object is not the book; this book is Buddha.
 So to throw away yourself into this book means to throw away yourself into the house of Buddha.
 That means deal with the book as well as dealing with your life.
 So you can deal with this book with *compassion*.
 It's really compassion.
 At that time, the book really teaches you something.

-That is egolessness.
+So that is egolessness.

 And also, if you throw yourself away, your body and mind, into the house of the Buddha, at that time, Dogen Zen Master says:

-> When function comes from the direction of the Buddha, and you go in accord with it, then there's no strength needed and no thought expended.
+> When functioning comes from the direction of the Buddha, and you go in accord with it, then there's no strength needed and no thought expended.
 Free from birth and death, you become Buddha.
 Then there can be no obstacle in any one's mind.

 That means if you throw away yourself into the house of Buddha, that is nothing but expressing the original nature of existence.
-Very natural; simultaneous.
+Very naturally; simultaneous.

+So, here is zazen.
 If you see zazen and you separately, that is a situation in which you can create the discriminatory world, the dualistic world.
-“I like zazen,” “I don't like zazen,” whatever you say, that is the dualistic world.
+“I like zazen,” “I don't like zazen,” whatever you say – that is the dualistic world.
 So first of all, you have to make arrangement of zazen and you, circumstances and the sensory world; you have to arrange all things.
-And then, if you arrange all circumstances, I told you before, you should take care of zazen with egolessness.
+And then, if you arrange all circumstances, [as I told you], you should take care of zazen, with egolessness.

-At that time, the practice of egolessness is to throw away yourself into zazen, [be] perfectly in the [flow] of zazen.
+At that time, the practice of egolessness is to throw away yourself into zazen, perfectly in the [flow of] zazen.
 Offer your body and mind to zazen completely.
 At that time, there is [no-self](glossary#no-self).
 No self.
 But if you completely offer yourself to zazen, that zazen helps you, simultaneously.

-That's egolessness.
-Egolessness, based on the spirit of throwing [yourself] away, offering yourself into zazen, is based on the help of [*samadhi*](glossary#samadhi) (one-pointedness).
-Only you can throw yourself away into zazen; you cannot do it without samadhi.
+So that egolessness, based on the spirit of throwing away, offering yourself into zazen, is based on the help of [*samadhi*](glossary#samadhi).
+[You can only] throw away into zazen; at that time, you cannot do it without samadhi: one-pointedness.

 If you want to practice samadhi, one-pointedness, you have to arrange circumstances.
 Cease all affairs, and all involvements.
-There is no chance to involve in the sound of the cars, and trees, birds, whatever.
+There is no chance to *involve* in the sound of the cars, and trees, birds, whatever.
 Throw away everything, and then you can really focus on just one object.
 This is samadhi.
 If you practice samadhi, if you are right in the middle of samadhi, very naturally there is the practice of egolessness, because you can offer yourself to zazen.
 So, it’s a very simple practice.

-If you offer yourself, and then after that if there is no design on becoming a Buddha or expecting a reward, et cetera, at that time this practice is exactly to manifest the original nature of the Buddha: existence.
+And then, if you offer yourself, and then [...] if there is no design on becoming a Buddha or expecting a reward, et cetera, at that time this practice is exactly to manifest the original nature of the Buddha: [existence].

 #### 56:36